Abhee290/Power-BI-Projects/README.md

 Formulating DAX measures, columns, and tables Utilizing new KPI cards for quick insights
 Creating dynamic titles based on filters
-Enhancing navigation with an interactive Page navigator Excelling in Data Modeling
+Enhancing navigation with an interactive page Navigator Excelling in Data Modeling
 Embedding Bookmarks for seamless visual transitions Applying conditional formatting for impactful visualization